 Often we think demands show great commitment, like hanging a picture of our former self in a bikini to remind us of our goal (a postpartum fitness book by a respected author actually recommends this).

 Don’t hang that picture.
 This is an unconscious demand.
 It is also hubris.
 We can’t control the outcomes of our actions (like getting a specific body).
 We can only commit to the actions we hope lead toward these outcomes.

-Look at your ABOUT ME answers from Week 1.
-Then, rewrite your goals to focus on what you can actually control.
+Look at your answers from the ABOUT ME page you filled out in Week 1.
+You should have a copy saved to your email inbox.
+In the form below, you will rewrite your goals to focus on what you can actually control.